 If you have soreness or stiffness in the joints or shoulders, your doctor can prescribe painkillers to ease this.

-Occasionally buserelin may cause breast swelling and tenderness, known as gynaecomastia.
+Occasionally, buserelin may cause breast swelling or tenderness, known as gynaecomastia.
 Your doctor can advise you about how this can be prevented or treated.

-Always tell your doctor or nurse about any side effects you have.
+Always let your doctor or nurse know about any side effects you have.
 There are usually ways in which they can be controlled or improved.

 If you need to go into hospital for any reason other than cancer, always tell the doctors and nurses that you are taking buserelin.
 Explain you are taking hormonal therapy and that no one should stop or restart without checking with your cancer doctor first.
 Tell them the name of your cancer doctor so they can ask for advice.

 Buserelin can interact with other drugs.
 This includes medicines you can buy in a shop or chemist.
 Tell your doctor about any medicines you are taking, including ones you can buy for yourself, complementary therapies, vitamins and herbal drugs.

 The information in this section has been produced in accordance with the following sources and guidelines: